Once Upon a KPI: How to Track Marketing & Business Development Performance

 There’s no need to create fictional stories to guesstimate how your firm is doing in marketing and business development.
 Establishing, tracking, sharing, and interpreting Key Performance Indicators is critical for a firm to understand progress toward strategic goals.
 However, a company needs both the infrastructure to track these vital metrics and a culture that promotes regular review of KPIs to allow for course adjustment when required.

 Are you confused about metrics and KPIs?
 Wonder which ones your firm should be tracking?
-Join Stambaugh Ness at our forthcoming complimentary webinar, How Are We Really Doing?
-The Critical KPIs of Business Development & Marketing – Stambaugh Ness, to improve your firm’s strategies by effectively utilizing KPIs.
+Watch this complimentary Stambaugh Ness webinar and determine how you’re really doing, The Critical KPIs of Business Development & Marketing.
+Improve your firm’s strategies by effectively utilizing KPIs.